shalinib-js/Food-Delivery-Service/README.md

 ## Features

-Browse food items with responsive cards
+-Browse food items with responsive cards
-Apply coupon codes for discounts
+-Apply coupon codes for discounts
-Checkout & Payment section
+-Checkout & Payment section
-Clean, mobile-friendly UI with Bootstrap + CSS
+-Clean, mobile-friendly UI with Bootstrap + CSS

 ## 🚀 Live Demo
-#  Right-click the link and open in a new tab:
+  Right-click the link and open in a new tab:

 👉 View live on Netlify